martinmose/aoc-2024/README.md

    Replace `XXX` with the session cookie from the Advent of Code website.

+## Run the program

+Adjust inside `main.go` what day it should run.

+Get the results with: `go run main.go`

 ## Code Formatting

 To ensure consistent code quality and style, here are the tools I'm using: